Do you live in Norway and own real estate in another Nordic country?

 The property value established by the tax authorities in the country where the property is situated is not to be used as a basis for Norwegian taxation.

-If you are taxed in Norway for income from a real property abroad by an accounting-assessment (i.e. the net income from letting your property is liable for tax), you may claim a deduction in your income for foreign property tax.
+If you are taxed in Norway for income from a real property abroad by an accounting-assessment (i.e. the net income from letting your property is liable for tax), you may claim a deduction in your income for costs related to the lease and foreign property tax.
 If you have paid ordinary income tax on your rental income from real property in the other country, you may claim a deduction from your Norwegian tax for the income tax paid in the other country (credit).
 The tax deduction may not exceed the proportionate part of the Norwegian tax due on the income abroad.

 Sweden: Kommunal fastighetsavgift

-You are entitled to a full deduction for debts and debt interest in your tax assessment in Norway even if your real property is situated in another Nordic country.
-This also applies to debts and debt interest relating to the foreign property and even if the loan has been raised in a foreign bank.
+You are entitled to a full deduction for debt interest in your tax assessment in Norway even if you have real property in another Nordic country.
+This also applies to debt interest relating to the foreign property and even if the loan has been raised in a foreign bank.

 Capital gains on sale

-Capital gains on the sale of real property in another Nordic country are taxable in Norway in accordance with Norwegian tax rules.
+Capital gains on the sale of real property in another Nordic country are taxable in Norway according to the same rules as apply capital gains on the sale of real property in Norway.
 Losses on the sale of real property in another Nordic country are tax-deductible if any gain would have been taxable.

 Capital gains are also taxable in the country where the real property is located in accordance with the rules applying there.